mmckelvy/control/README.md

 ```

 # Methodology
 These are the bare essentials for async control flow: run an array of async functions in series or run them in parallel.
 Running functions in series allows you to access results along the way (waterfall) and exit early if something goes wrong.
 Running in parallel gives you a speed boost but does not allow for interim access to results or an early exit on error.
+It can also be resource intensive if you launch a large number of tasks.

 Most async tasks can be adequately managed with either of these two approaches.